List of museums in Toronto: Non-permanent museums

 Myseum of Toronto is a "pop-up" museum that provides exhibitions throughout the Greater Toronto Area, and does not have a physical location.
-It attempts to celebration the evolution of local communities, cultures, and urban and natural spaces of Toronto.
+It celebrates the evolution of local communities, cultures, and urban and natural spaces of Toronto.

-Theatre Museum Canada presently hosts travelling exhibits in various venues in Toronto.
-The museum's administrative offices are located in Toronto.
+Theatre Museum Canada hosts travelling exhibits in various venues in Toronto.
+Its administrative offices are located in Toronto.
 In 2011, the museum announced it would move into a permanent facility at 355 King Street West.
 The museum would be situated inside the King Blue condominium development in the Entertainment District.

 Former museums

 Relocated

 The following table includes museums whose facilities were formerly located in Toronto, although have since moved beyond the city limits.